Jaroslav Hašek: Life

 Shortly after Hašek began his studies at the grammar school in Ječná Street, his father died.
 In 1897, he was present at anti-German riots in Prague as a student.
 He was arrested and the gymnasium teachers forced him to "voluntarily" leave the institution.
 He then trained as a druggist in Kokoška's drugstore on the corner of Perštýn and Martinská Street, but eventually graduated from the Czech-Slavonic Business Academy in Resslova Street.

 At the academy, he made friends with Ladislav Hájek, and in 1903 they together wrote and released a parody of the lyrical poetry of May Shouts, in which Hašek first laughed at pathos and entered the field of humorous literature.

 After graduating in 1902, he was employed by the Slavia Bank; however, he was dismissed on May 28, 1903, for being absent without permission.

 Thereafter, he began to earn his living exclusively in journalism and literature.
 At that time, he also met Czech anarchists.
 He began to lead a bohemian and vagrant life.
 Together with his brother Bohuslav, he walked through, among other places, Slovakia and western Galicia (now in Poland).
 Jaroslav Hašek published stories from these trips in Národní listy.

 In 1907, he became editor of the anarchist magazine Komuna and was briefly imprisoned for his work.

 In the same year, he fell in love with Jarmila Mayerová but, because of his bohemian life, her parents did not consider him a suitable partner for their daughter.
 When he was arrested for desecrating the Austro-Hungarian flag in Prague, Mayerová's parents took her to the countryside in the hope that it would help end their relationship.
 In response, Hašek tried to back out of his radical politics and get permanent work as a writer.
 In 1908 he edited the Women's Horizon.
 In 1909 he had sixty-four published short stories.

-In February 1909, he was appointed editor of Svět zvířat (The Animal World), a popular bi-weekly magazine that focused on animals and animal breeding.
+In February 1909, he was appointed editor of Svět zvířat (Animal World), a popular biweekly magazine that focused on animals and animal breeding.
 Hašek's engagement with the magazine was only the second time in his life that he had been permanently employed, and now he kept the job longer than he had at Banka Slavia, probably around 20 months.